Natalya Murashkevich: Biography

 Natalya never intended to become a professional actress, having been fond of biology since childhood and often took many pictures of nature as a child.
 After graduating from school in 1989, she entered the Moscow State University of Fine Chemical Technologies in the biotechnology department, and graduated in 1994.
 After graduating she worked for a long time as a scientific researcher at a research institute.
 Natalya became one of the leaders in a company developing enzyme-linked immunosorbent assay test systems for the diagnosis of a number of infectious diseases.
 As of May 2017, she was no longer working, fully devoting herself to her younger daughter and family.

 In 2007 NTV aired an episode on The Main Hero titled "Natasha Guseva: Alice as an Adult".
 It reports on the lives of Natalya and other young actors from Guest from the Future, and considers the significance of the series for the generation of the 1980s, and the cultural phenomenon of "Alicemania" (Алисомания).

-In 2009 Natalya returned to the film world for a short while, and voiced a role in the animated film Alice's Birthday.
+In 2009 Nataliya returned to the film world for a short while, and voiced a role in the animated film Alice's Birthday.